SimonDevelop/docs-slim-sim/docs/README.md

 - [twig-view](https://github.com/slimphp/Twig-View) for the views.
 - [doctrine](https://github.com/doctrine/doctrine2) for the database.
 - [data-fixtures](https://github.com/doctrine/data-fixtures) for the data fixture.
+- [migrations](https://github.com/doctrine/migrations) for the migrations of the database.
 - [validation](https://github.com/Respect/Validation) to validate the data.
 - [csrf](https://github.com/slimphp/Slim-Csrf) for form security.
 - [php-ref](https://github.com/digitalnature/php-ref) for an improved var_dump function.